Matrix Organizational Structure in Project Management– A Complete Guide With Examples

 • Strong matrix organization:

 Here, the project manager has more authority than the department head.
-The project manager has full ownership over a project, making key decisions.
-The strong matrix allows for excellent project organization as team collaboration and cross–functional communication is improved.
+The project manager has full ownership over a project and makes key decisions.
+The strong matrix allows for excellent project organization as team collaboration and cross-functional communication are improved.

 What are the advantages of a matrix organization structure?